eslint/eslint/docs/src/rules/max-lines-per-function.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the number of lines in your functions.

-## Version

-This rule was introduced in ESLint 5.0.0.